Unbounded Sturm attractors for quasilinear equations: Background

-Firstly, note that since $a,f$ are bounded, then the semigroup $u(t)$ is bounded for any given time.
-Therefore, one can extend such solution indefinitely and its maximal time of existence if $T=\infty$.
-Hence, finite time blow-up can not occur.
+\begin{lem} If $b>0$, then solutions $u(t)$ of \eqref{PDE} are global in time.
+Moreover, there exists solutions $u(t)$ that grow up (blow up in infinte time) in $X^\alpha$. \end{lem} \begin{proof} Firstly, note that since $a,f\in C^2$ are bounded with uniformly parabolic $a\geq \epsilon$, the semigroup $u(t)$ given by the variation of constants formula is bounded for any finite time.
+Therefore, we can indefinitely extend any solution in time, and the maximal time of existence is $T=\infty$.
+Hence, finite time blow-up does not occur.